ketch-com/ketch-ios/README.md

 ### Cocoapods

-KetchSTD deployed on JFrog Artifactory
+KetchSDK deployed on JFrog Artifactory
 In order to use CocoaPods with Artifactory you will need to install the ['cocoapods-art'](https://github.com/jfrog/cocoapods-art) plugin.

 1. To install cocoapods-art run the following command: